Skip to content

 To authenticate to an Access application using your service token, add the following to the headers of any HTTP request:

-If the service token is valid, Access generates a JWT scoped to the application.
-All subsequent requests with that JWT will succeed until the expiration of that JWT.
+If the service token is valid, Access generates a JWT scoped to the application in the form of a CF_Authorization cookie.
+You can use this cookie to authenticate subsequent requests to the application.

 Renew service tokens